remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 # Message queue

 Actors:
-* Producer — creates a message and pushes it into the queue
+* **Producer** — creates a message and pushes it into the queue
-* Consumer — reads a message and deletes it from the queue
+* **Consumer** — reads a message and deletes it from the queue

 Purpose
-* [Short-term limited data **storage** (FIFO)](../core-functionalities/data-storage.md) – Messages can usually be stored up to a number of days.
+* [Short-term FIFO data **storage**](../core-functionalities/data-storage.md) – Messages can usually be stored up to a number of days.
 Additionally, the size of the message that can be stored usually has a limit.
 * [Processing messages in order](../core-functionalities/concurrency-control.md)

 In Amazon SQS, messages are copied on multiple servers for redundancy and high availability.
 This [distributed](../strategies/distributed.md) nature results in: